by-Tobd/twitch-flashbang/README.md

   4. Create a new Secret and copy both the ID and the Secret into their fields in the config.toml
 - Refresh Token: Doesn't have to be entered, it will be generated automatically
 - Reward id and name: The name and id of the custom reward that should trigger the flashbang.
 Only one of the fields needs to be filled.
 I don't know how to find them as I don't have access to custom rewards

+After you filled the config, you can create as many keylight configs as you want.
+These have to be in the "devices" folder and have the same structure as the "example.toml"
-- Keylight: The hostname or IP of the Elgato Keylight used
+- Host: The hostname or IP of the Elgato Keylight used
 - Temperature, Brightness and Duration: These are used to configure the Flashbang
 # Run
 1. Open Terminal in folder and activate Environment (See Installation, Step 4)